 Trained volunteers across Canada deliver this free, informative and fun half-day neuroscience presentation for students in grades 4 to 6.
 Many run in March, which is Brain Injury Awareness Month.

 Canada’s Favourite Crossing Guard

 This annual contest celebrates Canada’s exceptional crossing guards, as nominated by their school communities.

 Canadian Fall Prevention Virtual Conference 2020

-Parachute hosted the fifth Canadian Fall Prevention Conference as an online event this year from Nov.
+Parachute hosted the fifth Canadian Fall Prevention Conference as an online event from Nov.
 16 to 20, 2020.

 Elementary Road Safety

 This new Parachute program supports and empowers school communities to explore, adapt and implement measures that will improve their local road safety.

 This annual health promotion day, held on July 5, raises awareness about the devastating impact of predictable and preventable injuries in Canada.